Careview/CareviewApiDemo/README.md

 # Careview Api Demo

 The Careview API is REST JSON.
 This repository has sample code on how to consume the API and interact with Careview.
+Refer to the [Swagger documentation](http://careviewapidocs.azurewebsites.net) for reference on API methods.
 <br>

 ## Getting Started